rsdoiel/rsdoiel.github.io/blog/2020/11/27/Dates-and-Clock.md

   guidelines is modules for working with dates and the system clock.

-  Fortunately the A2 Oberon System[^1] provides a template for that
+  Fortunately the A2 Oberon System provides a template for that

   functionality.
 In this article I am exploring implementing the